-CAUTION: The LPG bottles are securely mounted on the front "A" frame of your trailer.
+WARNING: The LPG bottles are securely mounted on the front "A" frame of your trailer.
 If these bottles must be removed for service or replacement it is important that they be reinstalled correctly in order to prevent any possibility of their falling off or becoming dislodged during travel.
+Your LP tank must be, and can only be, placed in the proper position when remounting on the front of the trailer.
+In any other position the base of the tank will not fit into the recess.